dusty-phillips/trembling/README.md

 Authenticating
 --------------
 There is a `trembling.auth.User` mongoengine document that you can use to access user data.
-The auth module also contains login and logout methods.
-Call them from your simplate with login(request, username, password) and logout(request).
+The auth module also contains login, logout, and login_required methods.
+Call them from your simplate as

+* login(request, username, password)
+* logout(request)
+* login_required(request, "/login/page.html")

+The latter will raise an appropriate redirect response if the user is not authenticated.

 For an example of how these modules can be used in practice, see [Todoy](https://github.com/buchuki/Todoy)